chestnutKugelblitz/teradici/readme.md

 ```
 ### cli program modes
-So, the two main modes is "cputest" and the "instancetest".
-You can do same things using info functions,
+The two main modes are "cputest" and the "instancetest".
+These are automatic modes, and they're described later.

 ### Launch everything manually
+info subcommand allows you to get information from AWS cloud like available subnets or images per region.
+It can facilitate manual deployment and test launching.
-In the manual (debug) operations the most useful key is key -v(verbose).
-If you're using it, it shows you the ansible output like this:
+Useful option is key -v (verbose).
+It shows you ansible output like this:
 ```bash
 ./bandwidth_tester.py info -r -v
 {'command': 'info', 'verbose': True, 'list_regions': True, 'list_subnets': None, 'list_ami': None, 'image': None}